Cue Cards Samples with band 8 answers

 Model Answer 1:

-We buy things either because we need them, or we like them.
+We buy things either because we need them or because we like them.
 Sometimes we buy things just because we think we might need them!
-But, just because we buy something, we need, it doesn’t necessarily mean that we use it much.
+But, just because we buy something we need, it doesn’t necessarily mean that we use it much.
 Sometimes, we don’t even use them at all, and leave them in a storeroom.
 One such thing, that I bought a few years ago, was a nice-looking and expensive sound system, made by a very famous German company.
-However, I scarcely used it ever.
+However, I scarcely ever used it.

 It was a sound system which was really unique and special to me at the time of its purchase because of its many cool and advanced features.
 In fact, I bought the system after making very careful consideration of the coverage requirements for my rooms, the walls, the ceiling and the floors as so that the sound system could interact perfectly with its surroundings.
 Anyway, I bought the sound amplifier, of course, because I wanted to listen to some of my favourite soft rock and pop music in isolation from the crowds and noise of the “rest of the world”.

-Finally, I have a smartphone now in my hand which allows me to listen to my favourite songs with just a “click” of the buttons.
+Finally, I have a smartphone now in my hand which allows me to listen to my favourite songs with much ease.
 But, just because I don’t use my speaker system much anymore, it doesn’t necessarily mean that I don’t like it anymore.
 In fact, I still like it just like the time when I bought it first, and I will keep it with me as long as I can!

 Model Answer 2: